A Non-Abelian Generalization of the Alexander Polynomial from Quantum $\mathfrak{sl}_3$: Restricted quantum sl 3

-The following quantum group is the \textit{unrestricted specialization}, attributed to Kac, De Concini, and Procesi \cite{KDC90,KDCP,KDC92}. \begin{defn} Let $\xi$ be a root of unity and suppose $\xi^{2d_i}\neq 1$ for all $i$.
-Let $U_\xi(\g)$ be the algebra over $\Q(\xi)$ generated by $E_i$, $F_i$, and $K^{\pm1}_i$ for ${1\leq i,j\leq n}$ subject to the relations:
+The following is the Kac--De~Concini quantum group for $\mathfrak{sl}_3$, also known as the \textit{unrestricted specialization} of the quantum group at a root of unity.
+This algebra was first studied for simple~$\mathfrak{g}$ primarily at odd roots of unity in a series of papers \cite{KDC90,KDC92,KDCP}. \begin{Definition} Let $U_\zeta(\mathfrak{sl}_3)$ be the algebra over $\mathbb{Q}(\zeta)$ generated by $E_i$, $F_i$, and $K^{\pm1}_i$ for ${1\leq i\leq 2}$ subject to the relations: